fanoframework/fanoframework.github.io/working-with-views/index.md

 ## Compose view from one or more view partials

 View partial is basically any class which implements `IViewPartial` interface.
-This interface has only one method `partial()` that implementor need to provide.
+This interface has only one method `partial()` that implementor must provide.

 ```
 (*!------------------------------------------------